shininglegend/incremental-learning-reu/README.md

 **Generated Files:**

 - `test_results/ta_agem_metrics_YYYYMMDD_HHMMSS.pkl`: Raw metrics data
-- You can use `read_pickle.py` to open these files
+- You can use `read_pickle.py` to open these files one at a time, it will prompt you for the location.

-**Generated Pages:**

-- Per-task and overall accuracy as a function of time
-- Storage visualization in each pool of clusters
+- You can use `visualization_analysis/retro_stats.py -n 15 --input_dir PATH_TO_PICKLE_FILES_DIRECTORY` for checking the statistics of $n$ runs in a particular folder.
+- You can use `visualization_analysis/compare_experiments.py PATH_TO_DIR1 PATH_TO_DIR2 ...
+PATH_TO_DIRN` for comparing folders of experiments.

 ### Key Metrics Tracked